TOP > ABOUT > Entry Information

 As you will not be notified of the result of verification, please make sure that you are registered with JAAF before entering the event.

-If you are not registered or if we cannot confirm your registration due to incomplete information, we will transfer your registration from "JAAF registered runner" to "General Entry" and the record may not be certificated as by JAAF.
+If you are not registered or if we cannot confirm your registration due to incomplete information, we will transfer your registration from “JAAF registered runner” to“General Entry”.

 • To apply for ONE TOKYO Premium Member Entry, you must be a ONE TOKYO Premium Member and enter your ONE TOKYO Membership Number.
 (Japan only)